The intrinsic Toeplitz structure and its applications in algebraic Riccati equations: Displacement rank and Toeplitz matrix

 Moreover, if $R$ is symmetric, then there exists a factorization to make $D_1=D_2$; for that case, \cref{eq:lm:form-of-inverse:+2} can be rewritten by $Q^L_1=Q_1^{\T},Q^L_2=Q_2^{\T},Q^L_3=Q_3^{\T}$. \end{lemma} \begin{remark} Item~2 of \cref{lm:form-of-inverse:+2} implies that $R-Z_{n,p}^{\T}RZ_{n,p}= $. \end{remark} Note that \cref{eq:lm:form-of-inverse:+2} presents a sum of $\alpha+2$ products of block-Toeplitz matrices, in which the number of terms may not be the smallest one, namely $\alpha_{\mp}(R,p)$.

-In the following, we will derive a sum of the $\alpha_+(R,p)=\alpha_-(R^{-1},p)$ terms, to coincide with \cref{lm:displacement-rank}, of which the form is called a \emph{shortest sum}.
+In the following, we will derive a sum of the $\alpha_+(R,p)=\alpha_-(R^{-1},p)$ terms, called a \emph{shortest sum}, to coincide with \cref{lm:displacement-rank}.
 Using the same way a sum of $\alpha_-(R,p)=\alpha_+(R^{-1},p)$ terms can also be derived, so we omit the details.